Disability in the Middle Ages

-Disability is poorly documented in the Middle Ages, though disabled people constituted a large part of medieval society as part of the peasantry, clergy, and nobility.
+Disability is poorly documented in the Middle Ages, though people with disabilities constituted a large part of medieval society as part of the peasantry, clergy, and nobility.
 Very little was written or recorded about a general disabled community at the time, but their existence has been preserved through religious texts and some medical journals.

 Disability in culture

-The disabled community were a definite part of medieval society.
-Disability was not considered an extraordinary quality among the medieval people and therefore was not heavily documented.
-Disability as a category of impairment was not seen in medieval language, but rather terms such as "blynde", "dumbe", and "lame" were seen to attribute those with physical impairments.
-The idea of disability being undesirable or unholy stemmed from the later eugenics movement that began in the early 20th century.
-Many scholars, such as Henri-Jacques Stiker, author of A History of Disability, would argue that people living with disabilities "were no less undistinguished at the dawn of the Middle Ages from the economically weak."
+People with disabilities were not seen as a distinct social category, and were regarded as an integral part of medieval society.

+Some of the impairments that are now considered disabilities were acknowledged in the Middle Ages, with terms such as “blynde”, "dumbe", “deaff” and "lame".
+More vague terms also existed, such as “infirmi” or “impotens”.